Skip to main navigation

 - Add 1 second each week until you are able to squeeze for 10 seconds each time.

-- Repeat this exercise 10 to 15 times per session.
-Try to do this at least 3 times a day.
+- Repeat this exercise 10 times per session.

 Kegels work best when done on a regular schedule.